LinuxCommandLibrary

 HISTORY

-The list-jobs subcommand provides visibility into systemd's internal job queue, useful for debugging stuck boots or understanding why services aren't starting.
+The list-jobs subcommand provides visibility into systemd's internal job queue, useful for debugging stuck boots or understanding why services are not starting.
+It has been part of systemd since its initial release.

 SEE ALSO